richie0866/Rostruct/docs/api-reference/package/properties.md

 readonly root: string
 ```

-A reference to the root directory of the project, which was passed into the `Rostruct.open` function.
+A reference to the root directory of the project, which was passed into the `Rostruct.open` function, or automatically provided when fetching through GitHub.

 The value should *always* end with a forward slash!